winsbe01/roku-tui/README.md

 To exit typing mode, press `ENTER` or `ESC`.

+NOTE: this doesn't work with all text interfaces.

 ## install
 Replace the default IP address in `roku.config` with the IP address of the Roku, then run: